rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - RRSA System.md

 ### Constraints

-**Measurement accuracy:** it is imperative that the device record the altitude of the rider with a high degree of precision.
-If the simulated resistance is to be within 10 % of the real-world resistance as previously constrained, the combined inaccuracy of the pressure sensor, the speed sensor, and the resistance system must be below 10 %.
-Let the error allowance for the determination of the energy expended during exercise be 1 %.
-For a bike and rider of 91 kg, an altitude gain of 4.67 m results in an energy expenditure of 1 kCal since E = mgh.
-Accordingly, the required precision to achieve +/- 1 % accuracy at a granularity of 1 kCal is +/- 4.67 cm.
-As specified in the proposal, the ride data is to be digitally filted to attenuate out any ride noise, which has been defined as data having a frequency component greater than 1 Hz.
-As such, by the Nyquist theorem, the altitude data must be sampled at at least 2 Hz.
-The maximum specified bike wheel rotational frequency is 288 RPM, or 4.8 Hz; by the Nyquist theorem, the rotation of the bike wheel must be sampled at a frequency of at least 9.6 Hz, as the magnet activates the speed sensor once per revolution.
-Since the use of single-magnet speed sensing is already proven as common practice for bike computers, and all potential energy calculations can be performed with the measured altitude over time, the main constraints for speed sensing are of durability and sampling frequency.
-The reed switch used for speed sensing must nominally tolerate at least 1000 miles of operation.
+**C1.
+Sensor Constraints:**

+The combined inaccuracy of the pressure sensor, the speed sensor, and the resistance system is to be below 10 %.

+**C1.1.
+Pressure Sensor:** The required precision to achieve +/- 1 % accuracy at a granularity of 1 kCal is +/- 4.67 cm.
+The ride data is to be digitally filtered to attenuate out any ride noise above 1 Hz, so altitude data must be sampled at at least 2 Hz [Nyquist theorem].

+**C1.2 Speed Sensor:** The bike wheel speed must be sampled at a frequency of at least 9.6 Hz as the maximum specified bike wheel rotational frequency is 288 RPM, or 4.8 Hz [Nyquist theorem].

+**C2.
+Video Recording:**

-**Video recording:** the resolution is to be 720p, and the frame rate is to be at least 30 fps.
-The utilized camera must be compatible with the Raspberry Pi Zero 2W's camera serial interface.
-In addition, the measurements collected must be synced with the video recording.
+**C2.1.
+Video Quality:** The resolution is to be 720p with a frame rate of at least 30 fps, and the camera is to be compatible with the Raspberry Pi Zero 2W's camera serial interface.

+**C2.2.
+Video Data Syncing:** The video footage recorded is to be in sync with the data being measured by sensors.

-**Battery life:** the device must be able to continuously operate for at least 3 hours, and must provide the user with a visual indication of battery charge status.
+**C3.
+Battery life:** The device must be able to continuously operate for at least 3 hours and must provide the user with a visual indication of battery charge status.

-**Recording capacity:** the device must be able to capture 3 hours of continuous footage and measurements.
-Additionally, the storage media must possess the bandwidth to record the video as it is being taken.
+**C4.
+Recording capacity:** The device must be able to capture 3 hours of continuous footage and measurements.

-**Usability:** the device must provide an easily used interface, which is also unobtrusive and does not distract the rider.
+**C5.
+Usability:** The device must provide an easily used interface, which is also unobtrusive and does not distract the rider.

-**Durability:** the device must be shielded from outside weather conditions, and all component boards must be attached firmly enough to prevent them from being knocked around during riding.
+**C6.
+Durability:** The device is to be protected from the outside environment with all electrical components secured to prevent damage while the user is riding.

-**Mountability:** The device must be readily mountable on any standard mountain bike.
-Additionally, the angle of the device when mounted must produce a satisfactory filming angle for aquisition of optical data.
-Also, it must be possible to quickly remove/remount the device from/to the bike without any tools, so that the device can be moved to a different location to be charged or to transfer data without imposing any hassle on the user.
+**C.7 Device Fitment:** The device is to be capable of mounting on any standard mountain bike with no obstructions to the video recording.

 ### Schematic: